About our authors

 - isurv authorship counts towards the 10 hours of informal CPD.
 However, members are required to carry out at least 10 hours of formal CPD annually.
 Formal CPD, such as professional courses, can be expensive and time consuming.

-- If, as an isurv author, you can demonstrate that the role has provided you with 'substantial learning' it can be attributed towards formal CPD.
-For example, if you do any research as part of an isurv update and, therefore, are expanding your own knowledge, it counts.
+- If, as an isurv author, you can demonstrate that the role has provided you with 'substantial learning', it can count towards formal CPD.
+For example, if you do any research as part of an isurv update, and therefore are expanding your own knowledge, it counts.
 (If you are simply passing on what you already know, it doesn't.)

 - Remember, you need to validate what you've learned when you submit your CPD records.

-- For more information about CPD see CPD requirements on the RICS website.
+- For more information about CPD, see CPD requirements and obligations on the RICS website.